 CAN I SELL MY MORTGAGE NOTE?

-Before deciding on selling your mortgage note, it is crucial to first determine whether your note is saleable.
+Before deciding on selling real estate notes, it is crucial to first determine whether your note is saleable.
 While most mortgage notes are eligible to be sold, the note must offer at least one of the following qualifications:

 - Buyer equity (a down payment)